dsc-tiu/open-source-ml-ai/Contributing.md

     git clone https://github.com/USERNAME/REPOSITORY.git
     ```
 - Modify the Code
+    Add the changed files to the staging area with the command
+    ```
+    git add -A
+    ```
-    In your local clone, modify the code and commit them to your local clone using the git commit command.
+    Once you are satisfied with the added files, you can then commit them to your local repository with the commit command as follows:
     ```
     git commit -m "INSERT YOUR COMMIT MESSAGE HERE"
     ```